History of Christianity in Hungary: King St Stephen

 Orthodox communities existed in Stephen's kingdom.
 He (or his father) established a monastery for Byzantine nuns in Veszprémvölgy.
 One of his opponents, Ajtony, who ruled the Banat, converted to Orthodoxy and established a monastery for Greek monks at his seat.
 After Stephen's troops conquered Ajtony's domains, the monks were transferred to a new monastery, built for them.
-Archaeologists assume that pectoral crosses found in almost thirty 11th-century graves reflect the dead's Orthodox faith.
-Byzantine documents made sporadic references to "metropolitan bishops of Tourkia", proving the existence of a titular Hungarian Orthodox metropolitanate for more than a century.

-The Admonitions and Gerard's Deliberatio wrote of anti-Trinitarians, presenting them as a serious problem for Catholic missions in Hungary.
+Archaeologists assume that pectoral crosses found in graves reflect the dead's Orthodox faith, although such objects may have also been worn as jewellry.
+Byzantine documents made sporadic references to "metropolitan bishops of Tourkia" till the end of the 11th century.
+The Admonitions and Gerard's Deliberatio mention anti-Trinitarian groups, presenting them as a serious problem for Catholic missions in Hungary.
 Gerard described them as heretics who denied the resurrection of the dead and threatened the Church's position with the assistance of the "followers of Methodius".
 Modern historians propose that these "heretics" were Bogumil refugees from Bulgaria or local Christians converted by non-Catholic missionaries.